FoxCunning/UE_Editor/README.md

 - Music tracker:
   - Implement noise channel
   - Import/export music from/to FamiTracker
+- Ability to assign music to specific maps
 - End game editor
-- Ability to assign music to specific maps
 - Add an options for an alternative weapon / armour system
 - Major refactoring in most modules
 - Some extra features that would be nice to have:
-    - Integrated pattern editor, to make external tools entirely optional
+    - Full-featured integrated tile editor, to make external tools entirely optional
     - An embedded assembler / code editor with basic syntax highlighting, for advanced hacking

 ###Requirements: